 2 But I beg [ask] you

-The apostle asks the Corinthian church to sort out the problem before he arrives in the city.
-He puts himself in the place of a supplicant.
+The apostle asked the Corinthian church to sort out the problem before he arrived in the city.
+He put himself in the place of a supplicant.

 that when I am present I may not be bold with that confidence

-The Corinthian church needed to prepare itself with a couple of alternatives when Paul arrives in Corinth.
-He hopes that by the time he arrives, discipline will not be necessary.
-Judaizers accused him of ineffective leadership and a person of excessive timidity.
+The Corinthian church needed to prepare itself with a couple of alternatives for when Paul would arrive in Corinth.
+He hoped that, by the time he arrived, discipline would not be necessary.
+Judaizers accused him of ineffective leadership and of being a person of excessive timidity.

 by which I intend to be bold [courageous]

-Paul does not plan to be bold against the church as he will be against his critics influencing the church.
-Previously, he warned the Corinthians that some peddled the Word of God for profit and did not preach Christ (2 Co 2:16-17; 3:1-4).
-Later, he will caution the church of some who preach another Jesus and a different gospel and parade themself as apostles of Christ (2 Co 11:4-5, 13).
+Paul did not plan to be bold against the church, as he would be against his critics influencing the church.
+Previously, he had warned the Corinthians that some peddled the Word of God for profit and did not preach Christ (2 Co 2:16-17; 3:1-4).
+Later, he would caution the church of some who preached another Jesus and a different gospel, parading themselves as apostles of Christ (2 Co 11:4-5, 13).
 Their claim to super-apostleship was a form of triumphalism.

-The “some” here may be the Judaizers who sought to undermine Paul’s authority as an apostle.
+The “some” here may refer to the Judaizers who sought to undermine Paul’s authority as an apostle.
 These people also claimed that they were “super-apostles” (2 Co 12:11).
 These interlopers duped the Corinthians.
 They were impostors who preached another Jesus (2 Co 11:13-15).

 who think of us as if we walked according to the flesh [human standards].

-The Corinthian detractors judged Paul by human standards as if he was afraid of giving offense when he was present in the church.
-The church should not take his demeanor for cowardice or timidity.
-His opponents impugned his authority that he preached his ideas rather than God’s.
+The Corinthian detractors judged Paul by human standards as if he were afraid of giving offense when present in the church.
+The church should not have taken his demeanor for cowardice or timidity.
+His opponents impugned his authority, saying that he preached his ideas rather than God’s.